DoSOCSv2/DoSOCSv2/README.md

 about the licenses and copyrights associated with a software package. dosocs2 supports the SPDX 2.0 standard, released in May 2015.

-dosocs2 is currently (July 2015) under heavy development; it should be considered experimental, not production-ready, and subject to frequent backwards-incompatible changes until a proper release.
+dosocs2 is under heavy development; expect frequent backwards-incompatible changes until a 1.x.x release!

 ### Current deviations from SPDX 2.0 specification